-Crochet and knitting is a wonderful hobby – all you need is several types of yarn and a hook or needle!
+Crochet and knitting are wonderful hobbies – all you need is several types of yarn and a hook or needle!
 With just these two things, you can create a huge variety of useful items.
 The word ‘yarn’ can be misleading, though.
 You can actually crochet or knit with anything that resembles a string, which can be wrapped around a hook!
 You can even crochet or knit jewelry with a very fine wire which has beads threaded onto it.
 This article will discuss the different types of yarns that can be made from various fibers.

 What are the Different Types Of Yarn?